Ravindra8829/Crime-Report-Management-System/README.md

 > - Install Java, Node.js, and MySQL using official Windows installers.
 > - For MySQL, you can use MySQL Workbench or XAMPP for easy setup.

-A secure, centralized digital platform exclusively designed for Indian government crime investigation and intelligence agencies such as the Police, CBI, CID, and RAW, to streamline the reporting, sharing, and analysis of criminal data nationwide.
+A secure, centralized digital platform developed for educational and learning purposes.
+This project is intended for students who want to develop their skills in full-stack development, database management, and secure application design.

 ## 🏗️ Architecture